adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 6/23/2022 v1.0.1.3
+- Created Independent Web Server for Voluntary Log Uploads
+- Fixed bug where error log uploads were still not working
+- Added Thumbnail Cover Art option for un-processed Audio Downloads (only enabled for some audio formats)
+- Various UI and Behavior Tweaks

 ### 6/21/2022 v1.0.1.2
 - Converted all downloads to use unique timestamp filenames
 - Added setting to enable using video titles as file name when no post-processing is used